Everything You Need to Know About Natural Silk

 Sustainability

-Natural, biodegradable material, but production may raise ethical concerns
+A natural biodegradable material, though its production may raise ethical concerns

-Not easily biodegradable, but production doesn’t involve animals
+Not easily biodegradable, but its production does not involve the use of animals

 Sensitivity